Trump Campaign Data Firm Got Hacked Clinton Emails 'A Month' Before Wikileaks, Mueller May Know, Report Says

 “An American lawyer I know told me that he was approached by a Cambridge Analytica employee after the election,” Wood wrote, as quoted by Raw Story.
 “They had had the Clinton emails more than a month before they were published by WikiLeaks: ‘What should I do?’
 Take this to Mueller, the lawyer replied.”

-Wikileaks published two troves of emails that had been hacked by the Russian cyber spies.
-On July 22, 2016 — three days before the Democratic National Convention — Wikileaks began publishing about 20,000 emails hacked from Democratic National Committee servers, as CNN recounted.
+WikiLeaks published two troves of emails that had been hacked by the Russian cyber spies.
+On July 22, 2016, three days before the Democratic National Convention, WikiLeaks began publishing about 20,000 emails hacked from Democratic National Committee servers, as CNN recounted.

-Later, on October 7 — just hours after the infamous Access Hollywood tape, in which Trump is heard making shockingly obscene and misogynistic remarks about women, was released by The Washington Post — Wikileaks began publishing emails hacked from the server of Clinton campaign chair John Podesta.
+Later, on October 7, WikiLeaks began publishing emails hacked from the server of Clinton campaign chair John Podesta.
+This happened just hours after the infamous Access Hollywood tape, in which Trump is heard making shockingly obscene and misogynistic remarks about women, was released by the Washington Post.

-Which trove of hacks emails had come into the possession of Cambridge Analytica a month before Wikileaks published them is not clear from Wood’s report.
+Which emails that Cambridge Analytica had in their possession a month before WikiLeaks published them is not clear from Wood’s report.
 Assange first revealed that he had the emails on July 12, 2016, as Vox reported, but when Assange specifically came into possession of the emails also remains unclear.